open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 with the current version of the trails base package.
 The patch enables the user to explicitly set the `accessToken` to `null`, if it is not needed/supported.

-Because of the changed licence of mapbox as of version 2.0, the implementation has been overridden with the code of map libre (Version 19.3.2) behind the scenes.
+Because of the changed licence of Mapbox as of version 2.0, we recommend to override the implementation with the code of MapLibre (see the main package.json of this repository for a sample).

-An example of a map box layer can be found in the OGC sample app.

 ##### OGC Web Map Tile Service (WMTS)